Chapter 18.60

 c.
 Performance Standards.
 All floodway district uses allowed as a permitted or conditional use shall meet the following standards:

 i.
-No use shall be permitted in the floodway district that would result in any increase in the 100-year flood level.
+No development shall be permitted in the floodway district that would result in any increase in the 100-year flood level.
 Consideration of the effects of any development on flood levels shall be based upon the assumption that an equal degree of development would be allowed for similarly situated lands.

 (A) Be consistent with the need to minimize flood damage.